 Future goals & milestones

 They’re mainly targetting geographical growth.
-In the future, they want to expand the business among the greatest startup ecosystems of the world such as Sydney, New York, places around Europe and also around the UK.
+In the future, they want to expand the business among the greatest startup ecosystems of the world, such as Sydney, New York, places around Europe and the UK.
 This is a massive ambition for them.
-At the moment they have 20 startups in their portfolio but the goal is to make it 200 in the upcoming years.
+They have 20 startups in their portfolio, but the goal is to make it 200 in the upcoming years.

-It’s really important for UCreate to make sure they are giving the attention and the expertise needed to the current startupts before scaling too fast.
+Founder and Lightning need to ensure they are giving the attention and the expertise needed to the current startups before scaling too fast.
 In the meantime, they want to raise money to grow the business globally.